Chart Color Schemes

 Employment performance in Malvern East exceeds national averages across key labour market indicators

-Malvern East has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 3.2%.
+Malvern East has a highly educated workforce with professional services well represented.
+The unemployment rate is 3.3%, lower than the Greater Melbourne average of 4.7%.

 Frequently Asked Questions - Employment